uqrmaie1/admixtools/README.md

 install.packages("plotly")
 ```

+If you get the following error on Linux `Error: package or namespace
+load failed for 'admixtools' in dyn.load(file, DLLpath = DLLpath, ...):`
+try adding the following two lines to the file `~/.R/Makevars` (and
+create the file first if it doesn’t exist)

+    #LAPACK_LIBS=-llapack
+    PKG_LIBS = $(LAPACK_LIBS)

-If that doesn’t solve the issue, please [contact
+If the installation still fails, please [contact
 me](mailto:rmaier@broadinstitute.org).

 ## Usage

-First we extract f2-statistics from genotype files.
-These f2-statistics
+First we need to extract f2-statistics from genotype files.
+These
-will be written to disk so that the slow part of the computation does
+f2-statistics will be written to disk so that the slow part of the
-not have to be repeated.
+computation does not have to be repeated.

 ``` r
 genotype_data = "/my/geno/prefix"